-- b.
+- a.
+If a student is convicted or pleads Nolo Contendere to an on-campus or off-campus violation of federal, state, or local law, but not has not been charged with any other violation of the Student Code of Conduct, disciplinary action may nevertheless be taken and sanctions imposed if the violation of federal, state or local law is detrimental to the technical college's vital interests and stated mission and purpose. - b.
 Disciplinary proceedings may be instituted against a student charged with violation of a law that is also a violation of the Student Code of Conduct if both violations result from the same factual situation, without regard to criminal arrest and/or prosecution.
 Proceedings under this Student Code of Conduct may be carried out prior to, simultaneously with, or following criminal proceedings. - c.
 When a student is charged by federal, state, or local authorities with a violation of law, the technical college will not request or agree to special consideration for that individual because of his/her status as a student.
 The technical college will cooperate fully with law enforcement and other agencies in the enforcement of criminal law on campus and in the conditions imposed by criminal courts for the rehabilitation of student violators.
 Individual students, acting in their personal capacities, remain free to interact with governmental representatives as they deem appropriate. - 13.
 Abuse of the Student Judicial Process, including, but not limited to: - a.
 Failure to obey the notification of the Vice President for Student Affairs or the technical college president's designee, Hearing Body, Appellate Board or Technical College Official. - b.
 Falsification, distortion, or misrepresentation of information in a judicial proceeding. - c.
 Disruption or interference with the orderly conduct of a disciplinary proceeding. - d.
-Initiating a disciplinary proceeding knowingly without cause. - Attempting to discourage an individual's proper participation in, or use of, the disciplinary process. - f.
+Initiating a disciplinary proceeding knowingly without cause. - e.
+Attempting to discourage an individual's proper participation in, or use of, the disciplinary process. - f.
 Attempting to influence the impartiality of a member of a Hearing Body, or Appellate Board prior to, and/or during the course of, the disciplinary proceeding. - g.
 Harassment (verbal or physical) and/or intimidation of a member of a Hearing Body, or Appellate Board prior to, during, and/or after a disciplinary proceeding. - h.
 Failure to comply with the sanction(s) imposed under the Student Code.